Pakistani clothing: Burqa

 In Pakistan, upper and middle-class women in towns wear burqas over their normal clothes in public.
 The burqa is the most visible dress in Pakistan.
-It is typically a tent-like garment worn over the ordinary clothes and is made of white cotton.
+It is a garment worn over the ordinary clothes and is made of white cotton.
 Many upper-class women wear a two-piece burqa which is usually black in colour but sometimes navy blue or dark red.
 It consists of a long cloak and a separate headpiece with a drop-down face veil.
-Some educated urban women no longer wear the burqa.
+Some educated urban women no longer wear the burqa, while some of them wear Hijab as an alternative.
 The burqa is also not worn by rural peasant women who work in the fields.
 In rural areas only elite women wear burqas.
 Purdah is still common in the rural elite and urban middle class, but not among rural farmers.

 Bridal dresses

-Some Pakistani brides may choose to wear dresses known as Nikah or walima dress.
-The outfit is called gharara and mimics the traditional dress of India - it includes a skirt known as a lehenga/gharara and dupatta.
-However, instead of cholis worn by Indian women, Pakistani brides wear a long shalwar top.
+Pakistani brides traditionally opt for lehengas, anarkalis, or shararas and ghararas.
+Most wear lehengas, popularly either with short lehenga cholis or a longer shalwar top.
+Lehengas are long skirts usually paired with a short blouse known as a choli, but can be paired with a long shalwar kameez.
+Anarkalis are also an option, imitating gowns.
+Shararas consist of a blouse or shalwar, with loose pants.
+Ghararas, are similar, except the pants are tight at the thighs and flare from the knee.
+All these options are normally intricately embroidered, and are moderately popular with Indian brides too.